yge58/caffe2-opencv-ndkcamera/README.md

 # Introduction

 We love Caffe, OpenCV and Android, let's make an app including all three.
-Caffe, OpenCV and NDK are all C++ implemented.
-The program's workflow is,
+The program's workflow is as follows:

 [0] Java - start app - init caffe2